Sylversuns/Wrestling-Rivalries/README.md

 # Wrestling-Rivalries

-This was an assignment for one of my classes.

 Prompt:
 Suppose there are two types of professional wrestlers: “Babyfaces” (good guys) and “Heels” (bad guys).
 Between any pair of professional wrestlers, there may or may not be a rivalry.